keboola/connection-docs/storage/configurations/index.md

 ---
-title: Component configurations
+title: Component Configurations
 permalink: /storage/configurations/
 ---

-Each KBC component (extractor, writer, ...) has configurations, which can be created through the UI.
+Each KBC component (extractor, writer, etc.) has configurations, which can be created through the UI.
 When any configuration is saved, it is saved into Storage.
-When a configuration is modifed actually a new version of that configuration is created and the old version is kept in history.
+When a configuration is modified actually a new version of that configuration is created and the old version is kept in history.
 Old configuration version cannot be accessed through the UI yet, but they can be [accessed via API](http://docs.keboola.apiary.io/#reference/component-configurations/create-config).
 See the developer guide for [working with configurations](https://developers.keboola.com/integrate/storage/api/configurations/).